wan-lab-vanderbilt/subtomo-tutorials/docs/hiv/bin4.md

         ccmask = sg_sphere(64,4);
         sg_mrcwrite('masks/ccmask.mrc',ccmask);

+   >NOTE: There are potential downsides to an overly large CC mask.
+   >If it is too large, it may allow the subtomograms to shift to a neighboring subunit.
+   >Also, as you unbin, the signal-to-noise ratio of the data decreases.
+   >This makes the CC noisier, and thus more likley to have false maxima; masking near the center of the CC map helps guard against this.

 1. Set alignment parameters.
 We can keep the same low-pass filter resolution for the first alignment run.
 Since we have unbinned by a factor of 2 and increased the boxsize by a factor of 2, the same `lp_rad=6` setting should be fine.